 - Higher Costs: Green cement is more expensive than its regular counterpart due to the advanced technologies involved.

-- Limited Availability: Not all types of green cement are readily accessible to all regions.
+- Limited Availability: Not all types are readily accessible to all regions.

-- Longer Setting Times: Some green cement, such as geopolymer cement, may have longer setting times, which could delay construction.
+- Longer Setting Times: Some types, such as geopolymer cement, may have longer setting times, which could delay construction.

 Applications of Green Cement: